902.8 Traffic Control Signals and Hybrid Beacons for Emergency Vehicle Access (MUTCD Chapter 4G)

 Support.
 An emergency-vehicle traffic control signal is a special traffic control signal that assigns the right of way to an authorized emergency vehicle.

 Standard.
-Consideration for the installation of an emergency vehicle signal is only given when a fire station or emergency vehicle facility is located on a state highway and the fire apparatus, upon leaving the station, enters directly onto that highway.
+Consideration for the installation of an emergency vehicle signal is only given when an emergency vehicle facility is located on a state highway and the emergency vehicle, upon leaving the facility, enters directly onto that highway.

 Option.
 An emergency-vehicle traffic control signal may be installed at a location that does not meet other traffic signal warrants such as at an intersection or other location to permit direct access from a building housing the emergency vehicle.